GitbookIO/repofs/README.md

 fs.compareBranches("master", "dev")
 ```

-This returns the two trees.
-The non-conflicting files on the one hand, the conflicting files on the other hand.
+This returns one of the possible status between the two branches, along with the list of conflicts:

 ``` js
 {